kkonteh97/SwiftOBD2/Readme.md

 * Connection Management:
     * Establishes connections to the OBD2 adapter via Bluetooth or Wi-Fi.
     * Handles the initialization of the adapter and the vehicle connection process.
+    * Manages connection states (disconnected, connectedToAdapter, connectedToVehicle).

+* Command Interface:
-    * Manages connection states (disconnected, connectedToAdapter, connectedToVehicle).Command Interface: Send and receive OBD2 commands for powerful interaction with your vehicle.
+    * Send and receive OBD2 commands for powerful interaction with your vehicle.

 * Data Retrieval:
     * Supports requests for real-time vehicle data (RPM, speed, etc.) using standard OBD2 PIDs (Parameter IDs).